| 1994 |

 | 2001 |

-PRL-1 physically interacts with the bZIP transcription factor ATF-7 via its phosphatase domain (interacting with ATF-7's bZIP region); PRL-1 can dephosphorylate ATF-7 in vitro, identifying ATF-7 as a substrate. |
+PRL-1 physically interacts with the transcription factor ATF-7 (a bZIP protein related to ATF/CREB family); the interaction was mapped to ATF-7's bZIP region and PRL-1's phosphatase domain.
+PRL-1 can dephosphorylate ATF-7 in vitro. |

-Yeast two-hybrid, domain mapping, in vitro dephosphorylation assay |
+Yeast two-hybrid, domain-mapping, in vitro dephosphorylation assay |

 The Journal of biological chemistry |